• Study level

 Objectives

-• Acquire the skills to study linear circuits based on components or active circuits for a synthetic approach of them, and the use of associated computer tools.
+• Acquire the skills needed to study linear circuits based on components or active circuits, and use the associated IT tools.

-• To know how to choose the models and tools adapted to the studies to be carried out and to apprehend their limits.
+• Know how to choose the right models and tools for the studies to be carried out, and understand their limitations.

 • Know the basic circuits of analog electronics.

-• Know how to design, analyze and realize simple linear circuits based on active components or active circuits such as AOP.
+• Design, analyze and build simple linear circuits based on active components or active circuits such as AOPs.

-• To acquire a scientific and rigorous approach to the studies carried out
+• Acquire a scientific and rigorous approach to the studies carried out

 Read more